open-telemetry/opentelemetry-go-contrib/internal/shared/logutil/DESIGN.md

 short-circuit this accounting because Go hashes the raw key before invoking any method for its textual representation.
 If raw hashing reaches a traversal bound, the lookup is skipped and its value is replaced by the corresponding marker.
+If `MapIndex` cannot retrieve a snapshotted non-reflexive key, such as a NaN, the key is retained with an invalid attribute value instead of panicking.

 The formatting preflight's depth count includes every value edge that `fmt` would follow, including array and interface edges.
 Before scanning an